Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Spectral representations of i.d. and max-i.d. processes

 \subsection{Measurability and stochastic continuity}

 When studying path properties or ergodicity, it is important or in fact necessary to work with measurable processes.
-Here, we establish necessary and sufficient conditions for the existence of measurable versions of max--i.d.\ and i.d.\ processes in terms of their spectral representations.
+Here, we establish necessary and sufficient conditions for the existence of measurable versions of max-i.d. and i.d. processes in terms of their spectral representations.